-These CSR-ordering constraints are imposed primarily to support ordering main memory and memory-mapped I/O accesses with respect to reads of the time CSR.
-With the exception of the time, cycle, and mcycle CSRs, the CSRs defined thus far in Volumes I and II of this specification are not directly accessible to other harts or devices and cause no side effects visible to other harts or devices.
-Thus, accesses to CSRs other than the aforementioned three can be freely reordered in the global memory order with respect to FENCE instructions without violating this specification.
+These CSR-ordering constraints are imposed to support ordering main memory and memory-mapped I/O accesses with respect to CSR accesses that are visible to, or affected by, devices or other harts.
+Examples include the time, cycle, and mcycle CSRs, in addition to CSRs that reflect pending interrupts, like mip and sip.
+Note that implicit reads of such CSRs (e.g., taking an interrupt because of a change in mip) are also ordered as device input.

+Most CSRs (including, e.g., the fcsr) are not visible to other harts; their accesses can be freely reordered in the global memory order with respect to FENCE instructions without violating this specification.